adamringhede/valist-cli/README.md

 ```

 ### Run your app locally
-Standing in your proejcts root directory.
+Standing in your project's root directory, run the following command.
 ```sh
 valist local
 ```